-In short, this new programme is designed for those interested in working in diplomacy, journalism, civil service, policy-making, campaigning, and/or research, as well as more generally those of you wanting to learn more about security threats and how these are framed and responded to.
+Graduates from the programme have gone on to work for major security organisations, intergovernmental organisations, think tanks as well as multinational companies and in the national and international public sector.
+More generally, International Security MA is designed for those interested in working in diplomacy, journalism, civil service, policymaking, campaigning, and/or research, as well as those wanting to learn more about international security threats and how these are framed and responded to.

 for Graduate Prospects in Politics

 100% of our Politics and International Studies research impact assessed ‘world leading’ or ‘internationally excellent’